-- The Resize to new size button enables, when checked, the resizing of your original project to a new size.
+-The Stretch to New Size button enables, when checked, the resizing of your original project to a new size.

-If, for example, your original project displayed 24 images/second and your frame rate is set to 12 images/second, your project will last twice as long (the number of images is, by default, retained).
-If the button Stretch to new frame rate is checked, some images will be deleted so that the original project and modified project have the same duration.
+If, for example, your original project displayed 24 images/second and your frame rate is set to 12 images/second, your project will last twice as long (the number of images is, by default, preserved).
+If the button Stretch to New Frame Rate is checked, some images will be deleted so that the original project and modified project have the same duration.

-- The two aforementioned examples are similar to the layer's contract and stretch section discussed in lesson 6.
-The Time interpolation button also refers to this function as it imposes layer stretching or contracting with interpolation when the button Stretch to new frame rate is checked.
+-The two aforementioned examples are similar to the layer's shrink and stretch section discussed in lesson 3.
+The Time Interpolation button also refers to this function as it imposes layer stretching or shrinking with interpolation when the button Stretch to New Frame Rate is checked.

 -The Remove Project button is used when the original project is not to be kept on the screen.